 It is also possible to route the connection through Tor at first and subsequently connect it to a VPN.
 This is, however, more difficult and not worth doing.

-While the exit node does not have access to your connection data as in the Tor over VPN, the VPN service becomes empowered to view your connection details, which is riskier if the VPN provider is untrustworthy.
+While the exit node does not have access to your connection data, the VPN service becomes empowered to view your connection details, which is riskier if the VPN provider is untrustworthy.

 A trusted VPN can be trusted with this setup, but virtually all trusted VPNs, including the above-listed ones, can support VPN over Tor.